About

 Cuisine: Asian

-An easy bacon fried rice recipe, perfect for breakfast, brunch or lunch.
+An easy breakfast fried rice recipe, perfect for brunch, lunch, or even dinner too.
 Quick to whip up and packed with flavor!
-A great way to use up leftovers too.
+A great way to use up leftovers too, plus it's very versatile with different additions and variations.

 EASY – This is an easy recipe.
 Perfect for beginners.
 Very versatile and a great way to use up leftover rice as well.
 Feel free to adjust ingredients and amounts to your taste.